Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

-Consider seasons when buying ahead
+Consider seasons when buying baby clothes ahead of time

 It can be temping to buy those clothes on sale that are just a little too large for baby right now.
 But make sure you think about what season it will be when he or she is ready for them.
 Babies grow so quickly in that first year!
 If you're not careful about thinking of seasons, you might buy a gorgeous jacket that he or she has outgrown (or still hasn't grown into) by the time winter rolls around.
 So put come consideration into seasons.

 Don't agonize too much over it - there's always going to be some guesswork, babies don't grow at exactly the same rate as each other, but aim to be in the right ball park when buying a season or two ahead.
 I wouldn't recommend buying more than a season or two ahead.
-Unless it's something that is likely anyway to be worn a bit longer than just one main season (e.g. a onesie).

-Save money by buying many generic items at cheaper stores and just a few nicer outfits from fancier brands
+Save money by buying many generic items at cheaper stores and just a few nicer baby outfits from fancier brands

 Your baby won't care what brand of clothing he or she is wearing, and for items like onesies it probably won't make much difference for you either.
 But for photos, special family occasions or just a 'switch-it-up' day for fun on a regular day, you'll want to have some beautiful high quality clothes.

-Stylish yet affordable places for generic items
+Stylish yet affordable places for everyday baby clothes

 For the everyday basics, you can often get similar prices to major discount stores when you shop at one of the budget-friendly baby and kids clothing stores.
 They look fancy but are actually just as affordable as the 'big box' stores - something I really wish I'd known when mine were babies.
 These stores are The Children's Place, Old Navy, and Carter's.
 All of these have sizing starting as low as Newborn or 0-3 months for everyday clothes.
 Best of all, you can shop online.

-Fancier items for more special occasions
+Baby clothes for special occasions

 When you're looking for a special outfit for your baby for a social occasion, photos, or just to dress up, my favorite two places are Janie and Jack (sizing 0-3 months and up), and Gymboree (12 months and up).
 Both have a traditionally styled look with plenty of options for more formal situations.